hlaueriksson/conductofcode.io/_posts/2016-09-30-getting-started-with-angular-2.md

 Read the docs at: [https://github.com/angular/angular-cli](https://github.com/angular/angular-cli)

-With Angular-CLI you don't need a build script.
+With Angular-CLI you don't need a build script or a task manager.
 No need for Gulp or Grunt any more!

 Here follows the account of what I did to write my CV app...